 Rolling with the punches

-While Omole was contemplating which post-graduation path to follow, he was met with the opportunity to apply for the Schwarzman Scholars program in Tsinghua University in Beijing, China.
-After completing several applications to other graduate schools, the opportunity of the Schwarzman program was too good to pass.
-Going the Schwarzman route required turning down two full-time offers.
+Omole’s hard work paid off and he received offers from Harvard Law School, the Schwarzman Scholarship, and two full-time jobs.
+It was time to make a difficult decision to choose one opportunity amongst several great opportunities.
 “I had a little voice in my head questioning whether I could land opportunities like those again, but it was just self-doubt.
 I quickly moved on from it after accepting the Schwarzman offer and reminding myself that I was on the right track and committed to the things I was most passionate about whilst on the journey.”

 While he is in Beijing for the program, Omole is excited to immerse himself in the community and learn more about Chinese culture.
 “I am so eager to be going somewhere and getting to know the space, the area and the people…I’m just going to dive head-first when I get there and stay in the deep-end.”